 It is important to plan ahead if you are not in an emergency situation.

+The importance of good nutrition after surgery should not be ignored!
 Something that I’ve found in my research for preparing for my upcoming abdominal surgery is that I should avoid foods that may cause constipation.
 Some pain medication that is given for surgery can cause constipation.
 With the risk of giving out too much information, I will need to avoid foods that could cause straining for bowel movements because the needed muscles are going to be not working so great for the first couple weeks from the procedures.
 These foods will be avoided by me at all cost but depending on your surgery these foods may be something you need for a faster recovery.
 Always consult with your doctor about any questions regarding your surgery.

 For my situation though these are the foods that I will be avoiding after my surgery due to how they can cause constipation: